Chart Color Schemes

 Goolwa features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 53.2% of all households, including 8.3% couples with children, 36.7% couples without children, and 7.8% single parent families.
-Non-family households account for the remaining 46.8%, with lone person households at 45.1% and group households comprising 1.8%.
-The median household size is 1.8 people, smaller than the Rest of SA average of 2.2.
+Non-family households comprise the remaining 46.8%, with lone person households at 45.1% and group households making up 1.8%.
+The median household size is 1.8 people, which is smaller than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households